How to make an Unsalted Sea Pottery Wall Hanging

 Create Your Tiles

-- Repeat to make 2–4 tiles, wedging clay between uses.
+• Repeat to make more tiles, wedging clay between uses.

-- Let clay set.
-Allow tiles to dry for 20 minutes to 1 hour, until leather hard.
+• Let clay set.
+Allow clay tiles to dry for 20 minutes to 1 hour, until leather hard.

 Design Your Tiles

-- Roll again if needed for deeper impressions.
+• Roll over the sandwich again if needed for deeper impressions.

 Add Hanging Holes

-- Clear clay from the straw using a skewer before making the next hole.
+• Clear clay from the straw using the wooden skewer before making the next hole.

 Final Details

-- Add designs, words, dates, quotes or location using a pointed tool.
+• Add designs, words, dates, quotes or location using the pointed tool.

-- Stack with foam between each tile (“foam sandwich”) to prevent damage and drying.
+• Stack tiles with foam between each tile (“foam sandwich”) to prevent damage before firing.

 Return Kit